Earl George (1) Woodhurst

 In 1883 he emigrated with his brother Albert Henry (1) to America, travelling first to Amsterdam and then sailing from there on the steamship SS Zaandam, arriving at New York on December 7th 1883.
 The ship's manifest names him as "Earle", aged "22" with no cited occupation and having one bag with him.
 It wrongly gives his sex as female.

-It appears that a few years later Nellie and Frank were living in or near Moscow, Idaho.
+Nellie and Frank subsequently moved to Moscow City in Latah Co., Idaho.
 One of their family gatherings was reported in an issue of The Idaho Post published on May 30th 1919 as follows:

 Mrs. Frank Stevens gave a birthday dinner, Friday, May 23, in honor of her mother, Mrs. Ben Hadsell, and her grand daughter, Nellie Halverson, 13 guests being present.
 The out-of-town guests were Mr. and Mrs. Ira Woodhurst of Pullman and Mrs. Ara Woodhurst and son, Ara Junior, of Plaza, Wash.
 The guests of honor received many pretty gifts, one being a beautiful bouquet of wild flowers form Harrison, Idaho, sent to Mrs. Hadsell by her niece, Mrs. Claude Burton.